By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 28 May 2019

 Installed coating hardness claims have steadily gained frequency in the past 5-8 years.
 This is partially due to the increasing popularity and influence of short style copy on popular social media platforms.
 On YouTube, Facebook, Instagram, Twitter, and Snapchat OVER oversaturation is normalcy.
-Additionally, in modern times, many virtual advertising campaigns, and even some individual’s online credibility, seem to be based on a war of attrition of words and slogans more than any other valuable qualifying factors.
+Additionally, in recent years, many virtual advertising campaigns, and even some individual’s online persona or ‘credibility’, seem to be based more on a war of attrition of words and slogans than on valuable quantifying and qualifying factors.

-Essentially these attrition based ‘marketing strategies’ or ‘authority building techniques’ boil down to this:
+Essentially these attrition based ‘marketing strategies’ or ‘authority building techniques’ boil down to this belief:

-Repeat things enough times, over a long enough span of time, and eventually people will start to accept them as fact.
+Repeat a phrase, slogan, or mantra enough times–over a long enough span of time–and eventually people will start to accept it as fact.

 This is the basis of indoctrination through repetition.
 And it is errily similar to the psychological concept called the “illusion of truth effect.”
 Most people are familiar with this concept via the infamous phrase from the 20th century; “If you repeat a lie often enough, people will believe it, and you will even come to believe it yourself.”

 It is WIDELY ACCEPTED that marketing “Statistics” and/or “Claims” are often narrow slivers of information ripped completely out of context.
 Additionally, these claims are deconstructed and then reapplied as ‘scientific fact or proof’ into other areas where they hold little to no weight.
 The general public is wise to the game when too many statistics are quoted in rapid fire succession to validate statements or arguments.
-Therefore, it shouldn’t shock anyone when unsupported manufacturer marketing campaigns centered around absolute (“xH”) ceramic coating values, are challenged as factually hollow and false.
+Therefore, it shouldn’t shock anyone when unsupported manufacturer marketing campaigns, centered around ceramic coating absolute surface hardness values (e.g. “xH”, “9H”,”10H”), are challenged as factually hollow and false.

 WARNING: Are you considering ceramic a coating purchase for your vehicle or detailing business?
 If so, then PLEASE READ THIS ENTIRE ARTICLE BEFORE YOU DECIDE.
-Because partially basing that decision on manufacturer claims of a hardness rating and its associated protection is a very dangerous proposition.
-Don’t worry logical explanations to follow, so prior knowledge isn’t necessary.
+Because partially basing that decision on manufacturer claims of a hardness rating, and its associated protection, is a very dangerous proposition.
+Don’t worry simple and logical explanations will follow, so prior knowledge isn’t necessary.